 Alpaca Supplies that Work for Us

 Raising alpacas or any other farm animal sure takes a lot of stuff.
-Keeping your herd healthy and happy takes work.
+Keeping your livestock healthy and happy takes work.
 Having the proper alpaca farm equipment, tools, and supplies makes the work easier and makes for a happy alpaca owner.

 Here I’m going to review what equipment and supplies that we at AMC have settled on after years of trial and error.

 A water trough is the most important alpaca farm item to get first!

 Having a steady and reliable supply of water is critical.
 Here is what we do; for any pasture with five or more alpacas, get a 150 gallon stock waterer with a drain plug.
 This is a perfect livestock waterer for summer but maybe a little large for winter, but better too big than too small.

 The livestock water trough is usually sold as a horse waterer, but it is also perfect for cattle, sheep, goats, and of course alpacas.
 You can use them for hay feeders, planters, fish tanks, aquaponics, or even bathtubs!

 - At only 25 inches high, all but baby alpacas can reach to the bottom.
 On one hot summer day, an alpaca herd of 60 or so can drain one of these dry.